 Moses Cone loved apples and, though he gained his wealth as a textile magnate, relished his role as a farmer.
 He actually began planting apple trees on the estate before the manor construction even began.

-All in all, he had over 32,000 apple trees planted in four separate orchards—Flat Top, China, Saw Mill, and Green Park—with 80 different varieties of apples on some 200 acres.
+All in all, he had over 32,000 trees planted in four separate orchards—Flat Top, China, Saw Mill, and Green Park—with 80 different varieties of apples on some 200 acres.

 Unfortunately, the amount of harmful chemicals used in farming at the time have left the land scarred so badly that digging is now prohibited in the former orchards!